kristopolous/2019-november-novel/ch4.md

 Visionaries come from everywhere, visions can be anything.
 When created with the right value of being, experiences are fundamentally transformative and magic happens.

-We have a conference room where I put on the magic act where I construct the future of this soul of tomorrow for all that have listened.
+We have a conference room where I put on the magic act where I construct the future of this soul of tomorrow for all that will listen.
 I honestly don't expect to hit the mark on the 1.0 version (live in 25 days).
 What I hope to do, instead, is have a structure that facilitates a learning experience and conversation.

 Much like modern art, we are building a thing which intends to be the start of a conversation with enough vagueness of coherency and direction to find a market so that they'll reach out and grab us.
 What we are creating is a disconnection from the existing framework and an extension of the thoughts of another group, constituting the market segment.